raechanel/reading-notes/questions.md

 * What specific scenarios do you use React in?
 * How do you know what things should be components?
 * When would you use `node.js`?
+* Still not totally clear on when you use one vs the other besides the difference in data collection